University of Sheffield

 About this course

-You'll not only graduate with technical skills of a computer scientist, but also a solid team player, effective communicator and system designer.
+You will not only graduate with technical skills of a computer scientist, but also a solid team player, effective communicator and system designer.

 **Why study this course?**

-- **Work for real clients** - working in a team to engineer a software system for a real client will give you experience of what it’s like in industry.
+- Work for real clients: Working in a team to engineer a software system for a real client will give you experience of what it’s like in industry.

-- **Support throughout your degree** - our dedicated student welfare advisor is available to provide support, for example, if you are feeling down, overwhelmed or struggling to adjust to student life.
+- Support throughout your degree: Our dedicated student welfare advisor is available to provide support, for example, if you are feeling down, overwhelmed or struggling to adjust to student life.

 Tuition fees